 - In Rage, crouching reduces the noise you make and makes your hitbox smaller while slowing you.
 Stealth can be useful but only in very choice circumstances, otherwise you'll only be crouching to lower your hitbox, which is very useful in most firefights.

 - The ARMA series has the standard standing, crouching, and prone; you can also lean to the side while standing or crouching (trying to lean while when you're prone causes you to roll over to the side).
-III ups the complexity of this by letting you adjust each part of the stance to be slighter higher or lower than the default.
+III ups the complexity of this by giving a slightly lower and higher version of each stance: for standing and crouching they're just moved to a slightly difference position and you go back to the standard form whenever you move, but the two stances done from prone position are sitting (which you can move around in, albeit you look like a dog with worms) and laying with the gun against the ground (which prevents any movement).